privacyidea/privacyidea/doc/installation/centos.rst

 If something does not seem right, check for "``denied``" entries in ``/var/log/audit/audit.log``

+Some LDAP-resolver could be listening on differnt port.
+This have to manually configured to your needs for SElinux.
+Please check the audit.log first to see if SElinux prevents this.

 For testing purposes we use a self-signed certificate which should already have been created.
 In production environments this should be replaced by a certificate from a trusted authority.